rstropek/htl-2023-24-5th/samples/2023-10-printer/readme.md

   * Handle errors that happen when storing a reservation gracefully (e.g. unique constraint violation).
   * Printer and student must be selectable in a dropdown.
 The list of printers and students must be loaded from the backend.
   * Try to use a date picker control for the date (`<input type="datetime-local" ...>`).

+## Extra Challenge

+The API route `GET reservations` (e.g. `GET {{host}}/reservations?name=Tom&past=true`) also supports a flag `past`.
+By default, the route only returns future reservations.
+If the flag is set to `true`, the route returns all reservations.

+Enhance the search form to allow the user to search for past reservations as well.
+You can use a checkbox for this.